Discover East Caicos

 The Ramsar Nature Reserve

 The Ramsar Nature Reserve is an extensive protected area that spans much of the southern coasts of North Caicos and Middle Caicos.
-A region on the western side of East Caicos is part of this nature reserve, including a significant section of tidal wetlands, part of the Windward Going Through channel that separates Middle Caicos from East Caicos, Jacksonville Creek, Lorimer’s Point, Iguana Cay, and Flamingo Pond, which is a unique inland tidal pond that has an underwater cave system.
+A region on the western side of East Caicos is part of this nature reserve and conservation area, including a significant section of tidal wetlands, part of the Windward Going Through channel that separates Middle Caicos from East Caicos, Jacksonville Creek, Lorimer’s Point, Iguana Cay, and Flamingo Pond, which is a unique inland tidal pond that has an underwater cave system.

 Visiting East Caicos

-East Caicos is quite remote and only accessible by boat.
+East Caicos is quite remote and is only accessible by boat.
 Only one business offers expeditions to the island, and due to the low demand and specialty of the excursions, costs can be high.
-We highly recommend taking an experienced guide, as the waters around the island can be very difficult to navigate and many of the points of interest are difficult to find.
+It's highly recommended that you hire an experienced guide if you choose to visit, as the waters around the island can be very difficult to navigate and many points of interest are difficult to find.

 East Caicos is an amazing birdwatching destination.
 There’s a wonderful variety of wading birds, ducks, and tropical dry forest species.
-The island is one of the largest uninhabited islands in the Caribbean, and the list of endangered plants and birds and endemic Turks and Caicos species found on the island is truly impressive.
+The island is one of the larger uninhabited islands in the Caribbean, and the list of endangered plants and birds and endemic Turks and Caicos species found on the island is truly impressive.
+Sea turtles nest on the expansive coasts.

 Because of the many brackish-water blue holes and the small ponds found in the caves, the island at times has huge numbers of mosquitoes, so be prepared.